Time on my side, says beaten Wozniacki

 "And Kim ... even though she had a break of two years she was still able to come back and play at a very high level.
 You can definitely learn something from them."

-"She wasn't there for just a week either.
-It's not all about the slams anyway.
-They're big tournaments but it's not only about that."

-Wozniacki's exit leaves three women, Maria Sharapova, Victoria Azarenka and Petra Kvitova, with the chance of taking the top ranking.

-(Editing by Justin Palmer; To query or comment on thisstory email sportsfeedback@thomsonreuters.com)
+(Editing by Alastair Himmer.
+To query or comment on thisstory email sportsfeedback@thomsonreuters.com)

 The Indian Super League (ISL) has been expanded to 10 teams next season from the current eight, organisers of the franchise-based soccer competition said on Monday.